My last blog was about the importance of point, purpose and audience in delivering a relevant story.

 |What is your overall purpose of this interaction?||You move forward in the sales cycle|

-Who do I know who is exactly like the person I am talking to.
-Meaning another govt official for a govt official.
-Another partner for a partner, another consumer for a consumer that I have provided our cloud services to and what happened that case.
+Who do I know who is exactly like the person I am talking to?
+Meaning, another govt official for a govt official.
+Another partner for a partner, another consumer for a consumer that I have provided our cloud services to, and what happened in that case.

-My next blog we will give you an example of a story which is crafted on the rule of who do I know who is like this person.
+In our next blog, we will give you an example of a story which is crafted on the rule of, who do I know who is like this person?

 "I attended your story telling course some time back.
 And I've enjoyed keeping up my knowledge with your blog.
 You may not have realised however, that the Whole of Government is implementing Internet Seperation.
 Hence I'm not able to access the links to read your articles.
 Could I suggest including a QR code in your emails so that I can use my mobile to scan it and gain immediate access to the article?
 It would be most helpful"